 3. Use past experiences.

-When you’re validating your daughter, especially when you’re struggling to understand where she’s coming from, think about what your daughter has been through and how those experiences might be affecting her emotions.
-Maybe it makes sense that she’s reacting this way because she was bullied in the past or experienced a trauma when she was younger.
-Once you’ve communicated that you understand what she’s feeling, you can move forward and help her look at a different way of doing things.
+When you’re validating your son or daughter, especially when you’re struggling to understand where they are coming from, think about what your son or daughter has been through and how those experiences might be affecting their emotions.
+Maybe it makes sense that they are reacting this way because they were bullied in the past or experienced a trauma when they were younger.
+Once you’ve communicated that you understand what they are feeling, you can move forward and help them look at a different way of doing things.

 Changing and improving behavior.